“What do you want to be when you grow up?”

 This is a question often asked of youth from as early as pre-school.
 Our Women on the Rise Speaker Series intends to show girls there are many different paths to explore by giving access to women who are harnessing their passions and forging new paths.
 These women are role models for the girls of today and they share their journey revealing successes as well as failures and how they work to pursue their dreams.
 These events are free and open to the public.
 Our 2016-2017 season welcomed Monica Yunus, JiaJia Fei and Sarah Robb O'Hagan.

 Amanda Steinberg '95

-We invite you to join us Monday, March 19 at 7 p.m. in the Simpson Center to hear from Amanda Steinberg ’95.
+We were pleased to continue our series with Amanda Steinberg ’95.
 Amanda launched DailyWorth in 2009 to bring a fresh voice and an outsider’s perspective to personal finance.
 DailyWorth is dedicated to helping women earn more, save more and spend smarter.
 Today, DailyWorth’s newsletter reaches more than 1 million subscribers.

 In 2015, she started a digital investing service, WorthFM, which received front-page coverage in The New York Times Business section and in 2016, Fast Company named her one of the Most Creative People.

 Oprah selected her for the exclusive SuperSoul 100, and Forbes named her one of 21 New American Money Masters.
 Amanda has also appeared on GMA, Today, CNN and MSNBC.
 She’s also the author of Worth It: Your Life, Your Money, Your Terms released in February 2017.